Become 10X software developer

 In the end, you can always change the name and do the redirections from the old domain; there is no point in thinking about it for a very long time, as it’s just another thing holding you back from starting.

 I tend to spend too much time building a blog than writing on it.
 I spent days migrating between Wordpress, some static generators, and my own CMS for the blog.
-As you can see, I landed on Hashnode (they are great so far!).

 Having your server and using Wordpress is great.